 However, this approach would work best if the messaging is brief as illustrated below.
 A crowded website banner can be distracting.

 The FAQ Section

-As the section suggests, aim for common questions such as the regions you deliver to, order processing times, and how customers can find out their shipping costs.
+As the p suggests, aim for common questions such as the regions you deliver to, order processing times, and how customers can find out their shipping costs.

 Notebook Therapy provides an excellent example of this style of placement.
 The store not only provides concise answers to shipping queries but also offers helpful charts with shipping details.